pablodecm/phd_thesis/src/103_chapter_3.md

 summary statistic of the type outlined [Equation @eq:sum_count_vector] is assumed to be equal to the expectation, is instrumental for the technique described in [Chapter @sec:inferno].
-The statistical framework of hypothesis testing can also be used to decide wether to reject or not reject the null hypothesis in favour of the alternate, which is equivalent to the probability of the observed data (or test statistic) under the null hypothesis, which is simply referred to as the p-value or alternatively as Z-value when standard deviation units are used.
-When the null hypothesis is not rejected $H_0$, the statistical test can be recasted to obtain *exclusion upper limits* at a given confidence level (usually 95\% is used), as is done in the non-resonant Higgs production search included in [Chapter @sec:higgs_pair].
+The statistical framework of hypothesis testing can also be used to decide whether to reject or not reject the null hypothesis in favour of the alternate.
+Alternatively we can computed the probability of obtaining the observed data (or test statistic) under the null hypothesis, which is simply referred to as the p-value or alternatively as Z-value when standard deviation units are used.
+When the null hypothesis is not rejected $H_0$, the statistical test can be recast to obtain *exclusion upper limits* at a given confidence level (usually 95\% is used), as is done in the non-resonant Higgs production search included in [Chapter @sec:higgs_pair].